 Diagnosis is based on the presence of a very high BP and findings of target-organ involvement.

-Prolonged administration of nitroprusside (> 1 wk or, in patients with renal insufficiency, 3 to 6 days) leads to accumulation of thiocyanate, with lethargy, tremor, abdominal pain, and vomiting.
+Prolonged administration of nitroprusside (> 1 week or, in patients with renal insufficiency, 3 to 6 days) leads to accumulation of thiocyanate, with lethargy, tremor, abdominal pain, and vomiting.
 Other adverse effects include transitory elevation of hair follicles (cutis anserina) if BP is reduced too rapidly.
 Thiocyanate levels should be monitored daily after 3 consecutive days of therapy, and the drug should be stopped if the serum thiocyanate level is > 12 mg/dL (> 2 mmol/L).
 Because nitroprusside is broken down by ultraviolet light, the IV bag and tubing are wrapped in an opaque covering.
-Given some recent data showing increased mortality with nitroprusside compared to clevidipine, nitroglycerin, and nicardipine, nitroprusside should probably not be used when other alternatives are available.
+Given data showing increased mortality with nitroprusside compared to clevidipine, nitroglycerin, and nicardipine, nitroprusside should probably not be used when other alternatives are available.

 For long-term BP control, nitroglycerin must be used with other drugs.
 The most common adverse effect is headache (in about 2%); others include tachycardia, nausea, vomiting, apprehension, restlessness, muscular twitching, and palpitations.

 Nicardipine, a dihydropyridine calcium channel blocker with less negative inotropic effects than nifedipine, acts primarily as a vasodilator.
 It is most often used for postoperative hypertension and during pregnancy.
 Dosage is 5 mg/hour IV, increased every 15 minutes to a maximum of 15 mg/hour.
 It may cause flushing, headache, and tachycardia; it can decrease glomerular filtration rate (GFR) in patients with renal insufficiency.